Sparrow

 jordan x-ray

-“Jason played a huge role in helping me get back on my feet not just physically, but also mentally,” Jordan recalls.
+“Jason played a huge role in helping me get back on my feet not just physically, but also mentally,” Jordan recalled.
 “He pushed me to overcome my extreme nerve pain, and got me to the point where I was able to take no pain medications just seven months after the injury.”

 jordan wth walker